keboola/connection-docs/flows/index.md

 This will open up the **flow builder** view, where you can create your data flow.

 ## Build the Flow
-Click **Select First Step** and start selecting the components that will bring in data from your selected data sources.
+Click **Select first step** and start selecting the components that will bring in data from your selected data sources.
 Use the drop-down menu to select a particular configuration of the component.

 {: .image-popup}
 ![Select First Step](/flows/build-flow.png)

-Use the plus icon to add other steps.
+Use the **plus icon** to add other steps.

 Typically, the flow starts with extractors, or, if all the tables you need are already in the project, it starts with transformations.
 To load your transformed data into your selected data destination, add one or more writers.